 I know it is easy to ignore climate change and make excuses that there is not a lot we can do.
 But if we just manage our carbon footprints, then we can really help in slowing down the climate change process.

 And yes, a lot of these steps sound intimidating and will not be easy.
-But there are so many steps which are quite easy to implement while traveling.
+But there are so many steps that are quite easy to implement while traveling.
 Also, a few of these steps will require constant effort because we are not in the habit of doing them.

 In the end, it is about being conscious of your choices.
 This is why I urge you to travel sustainably if you truly wish to travel and explore the world.

-Do let us know in comments of any other sustainable travel tips that you think is doable.
+Do let us know in the comments of any other sustainable travel tips that you think is doable.